suzanbaert/Resources_and_Bookmarks/JSON_02_JSON_in_R.md

 ## Parsing to JSON arrays within R:

-The easiest are JSON arrays: you can make them from any dataframe:
+JSON arrays: parse from any dataframe.
+Using `pretty = TRUE` gives the indented form.

 ```
 one_car_df <- mtcars[1, 1:3]